-Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) However, attracting, and retaining staff continues to be a challenge across directorates.
-National skills shortages in key areas, including social care, planning, legal, building control means increase competition between employers and contribute to the difficulties in filling vacances.
+Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) National skills shortages in key areas, including social care, planning, legal, building control means increase competition between employers and contribute to the difficulties in filling vacances.
 Medway's proximity to London, with higher salary and remuneration packages, challenges Medway's packages.
+Medway's packages.
 Medway staffing establishment is lean in comparison to other Unitary Authorities and roles are broad.
 These factors are making it more difficult to attract staff and retain staff.
-Remote working offers the workforce increased Budget pressures due to use of agency staff and contractors to fill roles.
-Inability to perform statutory functions.
-Inability to meet service demands.
+Remote working offers the workforce increased flexibility and choice of workplace.
+Results of Sept 2022 staff survey Inability to meet service demands.
 Inability to develop and improve service delivery.
 Impact on delivery of projects to expected time scales.
-Reputational damage Medway's values, behaviours and culture embedded by managers.
-Annual staff survey to understand staff priorities and inform Engagement Strategy.
-Promotion of the council's Employee Value Proposition (Our People Promise) highlighting to staff the holistic picture of our full staff reward and benefits package.
-Revised performance management approach to ensure skills assessments and career conversations.
-Introduction of a talent management tool to identify future talent and single points of failure within the workforce (9 Box Grid).
+Reputational damage Promotion of the council's Employee Value Proposition (Our People Promise) highlighting to staff the holistic picture of our full staff reward and benefits package. talent and single points of failure within the workforce (9 Box Grid).
 Revised Market allowance framework.
 Leadership and management training for all existing managers and new managers.
 Revised policies to manage sickness and capability.
 Review of the onboarding process to ensure speed and quality.
 Recruitment Strategy Retention Strategy Annual Staff engagement and annual review of the employee engagement strategy.
 New Council jobs site giving the ability to creatively promote our teams and services and job/career opportunities.
 Annual pay uplift strategy/medium term uplift plans